WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/repository.md

 * The repository SHOULD be based on the WHO repository template: https://github.com/WorldHealthOrganization/smart-ig-empty.

-* The default branch SHOULD be “main”.
+* The default branch SHOULD be "main".

 > For WHO repositories: WHO will create the repository.
 > For adaptations: Following HL7 recommendation, ideally the local HL7 affiliate will publish national specifications.